ImJustCri/StudySwap/README.md

 # StudySwap

+## Overview
-Knowledge as a common good is the ideology behind our project, “StudySwap”.
-We aim to revolutionize education by providing a space where students can find the help they need and contribute to the platform's growth through a model that rewards active participants.
-The platform operates on an internal credit system, earned by performing actions or supporting other students.
-Money is not part of our ethics.
-It features three main sections:
+StudySwap aims to revolutionize education by providing a space where students can find the help they need and contribute to the platform's growth through a model that rewards active participants.
+The platform operates on an internal credit system that rewards active participation.

+### Key Principles
+- **Ethics:** No monetary transactions for services except for book exchanges, which occur outside the platform.
+- **Community:** Users contribute to the platform's growth by earning credits through actions like sharing notes or tutoring.
+- **Recognition:** Active contributors are featured in a ranking system on the homepage.

+---

+## Features

+### Notes
-- Notes: users can upload and download notes on any subject/topic.
+- Upload and download notes on any subject or topic.
+- Share your expertise while earning credits.

+### Tutoring
-- Tutoring: users can request or offer private lessons.
+- Offer or request private lessons tailored to individual needs.
+- Build connections and improve skills collaboratively.

+### Book Exchange
-- Book Exchange: users can connect buyers and sellers of used physical books, both school-related and not (only in this case, a payment is necessary, but it occurs outside the platform).
+- Connect buyers and sellers of used physical books (school-related or not).

-An internal messaging system will allow users to communicate with each other.
-Anyone using any service can leave a review for the student who provided it.
-The homepage will feature a regularly updated ranking of the users who have contributed the most.
+- Payments for books are handled externally, outside StudySwap.

+### Messaging System
+- Communicate directly with other users through an integrated messaging tool.

+### Reviews & Rankings
+- Leave reviews for users who provide services.
+- A leaderboard highlights top contributors based on their engagement and support.